exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 ##### It's 2023: do you know what's in your application?

-Standing on the shoulders of giants is an important in a lot of contexts, and software development is certainly no exception.
+Standing on the shoulders of giants is important in a lot of contexts, and software development is certainly no exception.

 Developers in higher-level languages become allergic to re-inventing wheels for good reason.
-Chances are someone else has already encountered the same programming problem you are currently encountering.
-Thankfully there is often an efficient solution, encouraging good design patterns, in the form of a code library---just waiting to be easily imported with a single line of code.
+The chances are high someone has already encountered the same programming problem you are currently encountering, and there is often an efficient solution, encouraging good design patterns, in the form of a code library, just waiting to be easily imported with a single line.

-So relying heavily on upstream code has become second-nature because of this expressive power it lends by abstracting away complexity.
+Relying on open-source dependencies has become second-nature thanks to the expressive power it lends by abstracting away complexity.
 Why spend the time and effort writing your own webserver, when you can simply import Flask or Django, and have a working webapp after a few minutes of coding?